Table of Contents

 The subway entrance was fast approaching.
 I took one last look at the sun before I ducked inside.
 I loved the fall, but like everything else in life, it had its faults.
 The sun would be set by the time I unearthed from the subway station in Forest Hills.
 It was something that always made me a little sad.

 The first time it happened was a few weeks ago.
-I had gotten out of the grocery store when the hairs on the back of my neck began to creep up.
+After leaving the grocery store, the hairs on the back of my neck began to creep up.
 Any morsels of oxygen in my lungs were vacuumed out.
-There I was on Austin and Ascan, no one around.
-Just this weird presence around me.
-I just clenched my butthole and made a mad dash for home.
+I was on the corner of Austin and Ascan with no one around.
+Well, no one except for a weird presence around me.
+It hung heavy in the air and made my chest feel like a cinder block had been set on top of it.
+I stood frozen for a few seconds until I clenched my butthole and made a mad dash for home.
+I never told Beth about it.
+When I got home I acted natural.

-I never told Beth about it, just acted natural when I got home.
-But since then, the feeling returned whenever I was alone.
+Since then, though, the feeling returned whenever I was alone.
 It must have been something I put in my head.
-Maybe it was some stupid show I watched.
+Maybe it was some dumb show that played on TV after I fell asleep on my couch, seeping itself into my subconscious as I slept.

 “Where are you going?”
 I said.